-- A. Should an individual become sick or injured incidental to arrest, officers of this department, as soon as it is reasonably safe to do so, shall request necessary medical assistance and notify appropriate supervisory personnel. - B. As soon as possible after an individual has been handcuffed and the officer determines the detainee's actions no longer place officers at risk of imminent injury, the individual should be turned onto his/her side or allowed to sit up (if on the ground).
+- A. Should an individual become sick or injured incidental to arrest or following any law enforcement action, officers of this department, as soon as it is reasonably safe to do so, shall render aid, request necessary medical assistance, and notify appropriate supervisory personnel. - B. As soon as possible after an individual has been handcuffed and the officer determines the detainee's actions no longer place officers at risk of imminent injury, the individual should be turned onto his/her side or allowed to sit up (if on the ground).
 Officers will make all reasonable efforts to ensure that the individual is not left in a prone position.

-C. In cases of obvious severe injury, medical distress, or subject unconsciousness, immediate medical aid will be rendered according to officer(s) training up to and including activating emergency medical response. <4.1.5>
+C. In cases of obvious severe injury, medical distress, or subject unconsciousness, medical aid will be rendered when reasonably and tactically safe to do so according to officer(s) training up to and including activating emergency medical response. <4.1.5>